Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Reflection-Probe.md

-# Reflection Probe
+# Reflection probe reference

-The Reflection Probe component is one of the types of [Reflection Probe](Reflection-Probes-Intro.md) that the High Definition Render Pipeline (HDRP) provides to help you create reactive and accurate reflective Materials.
+The Reflection Probe component is one of the types of [Reflection Probes](Reflection-Probes-Intro.md) that the High Definition Render Pipeline (HDRP) provides to help you create reactive and accurate reflective Materials.

 ## Properties